UBS grabs Merrill rainmaker to head investment bank

 “Sergio knows Orcel very well, it is normal for a new chief executive to want to bring in people he is close to and has worked with before,” a second person said.
 “This is a great hire.
 Orcel is a relationship man, not a manager.”

-It is likely that UBS corporate finance bosses Simon Warshaw and Matthew Grounds will report to Orcel as well as Kengeter when he joins the bank.
+It is likely that UBS corporate finance bosses Simon Warshaw and Matthew Grounds will report into Orcel as well as Kengeter when he joins the bank.

 “Carsten has a trading background and Andrea is focused on relationships with clients, there should be a natural fit,” a third person said.